bytesbydave/algorithms/Qustions/salesforce.md

 ---

-## Diagnosing and Resolving Performance Drops
+## You notice a significant drop in performance on a key landing page.
+Walk us through how you would identify and resolve the issue.
+Diagnosing and Resolving Performance Drops.
+What tools or metrics will you use?

 - Use monitoring tools (Kibana, logs) to identify spikes in errors or load times.
-- Collaborate with other teams to rule out network/back-end issues.
+- Collaborate with other teams to rule out network/back-end issues
+- Check logs to see any recent changes
 - Validate fixes with metrics, profiling tools, and user feedback.

 ---